samlilburn/Final_Project/README.md

 # Week 3 (Data Gathering, Database, and ML Model)

-## Topic: What is a fair listing pricing for a home in the Greater Richmond area?
+## Topic: What is a fair listing pricing for selling a home in the Greater Richmond area?

 ### Data Gathering